Jia Jie Jon

 Competitor Analysis

-With my limited technical knowledge, I know I would need to tap on the team's skills and expertise.
-I convinced the product owner to invest some time in a design sprint and how it would help us validate the ideas and reduce the risk of building the wrong feature.
+Recognising my technical limitations, I understood the importance of leveraging the team's skills and expertise.
+I persuaded the product owner of the value in dedicating time to a design sprint, emphasising how it could help us validate our ideas and minimize the risk of developing an unnecessary feature.

-I gathered the stakeholders which include 6 developers, 2 QAs, 1 Product Owner, 1 Sales Manager, and 1 Business Analyst.
-I introduced what a design sprint is and how we can use it to answer critical business questions through design, prototyping, and testing ideas with customers.
+I convened the stakeholders, including 6 developers, 2 QA analysts, 1 Product Owner, 1 Sales Manager, and 1 Business Analyst.
+I explained the concept of a design sprint and how it can be utilised to address crucial business queries through design, prototyping, and user testing of ideas.

 Design Sprint Day 1